-Zilucoplan, a new drug candidate developed by Ra Pharmaceuticals, Inc. binds complement component 5 (C5) and inhibits tissue damage caused by pathological complement activation.
+Zilucoplan, a new drug candidate developed by UCB (formerly Ra Pharmaceuticals), binds complement component 5 (C5) and inhibits tissue damage caused by pathological complement activation.
 Clinical data in a Phase 2 trial of zilucoplan in another neuromuscular condition generalized myasthenia gravis, demonstrated rapid, clinically meaningful and statistically significant improvements, as well as a favorable safety and tolerability profile.
 Zilucoplan has been designed for convenient “in-home” use by patients and is self-administered as a small volume, subcutaneous administration.

-Verdiperstat, an oral myeloperoxidase inhibitor, developed by Biohaven Pharmaceutical Holding Company Ltd.
+Verdiperstat, by Biohaven Pharmaceutical Holding Company Ltd. – Now Enrolling

 Motor neurons consume significant energy in order to function normally.
 In ALS, corrupted energy metabolism together with increased cellular stress lead to motor neuron degeneration.
 CNM-Au8 is a new class of medicine that provides an energetic assist to impaired motor neurons, helping them improve their ability to function more normally.
 CNM-Au8 acts catalytically to both support bioenergetic reactions inside cells and eliminate the harmful waste byproducts of cellular metabolism.
 Oral delivery of CNM-Au8 resulted in both neuroprotection and remyelination in multiple animal studies.
 Each 2 oz dose of CNM-Au8 is a concentrated, liquid suspension of pure gold nanocrystals that study participants drink every morning.
 These extremely small nanocrystals travel through the body and enter the brain and motor neuron cells where they enhance the ability of these cells to survive and communicate by supporting cellular metabolism.
 CNM-Au8 was demonstrated to be safe and well-tolerated by healthy volunteers in a Phase 1 study.

-Pridopidine is a selective Sigma-1 receptor (S1R) agonist developed by Prilenia for the treatment of neurodegenerative and neurodevelopmental disorders.
+Pridopidine is a highly selective Sigma-1 receptor (S1R) agonist developed by Prilenia for the treatment of neurodegenerative and neurodevelopmental disorders.
 S1R regulates key cellular pathways, commonly impaired in neurodegeneration.
 Of particular interest is its role in the pathogenesis of ALS which is supported by human genetic and postmortem studies as well as by preclinical models.
 Pridopidine demonstrates robust neuroprotective effects in numerous preclinical models of neurodegenerative diseases including models of ALS.
 Compelling preclinical data supports the therapeutic potential of pridopidine in ALS.
 In ALS SOD1G93A motor neurons (MNs), pridopidine exerts neuroprotective effects via activation of the S1R.
 Specifically, pridopidine increases MN survival, improves BDNF and GDNF axonal transport, and restores the neuro-muscular junction (NMJ) synaptic activity.
 In vivo, pridopidine treatment of SOD1G93A mice reduces toxic protein aggregates and ameliorates muscle fiber wasting.

 Clinical support for the validity of the S1R as a potential target for ALS can be derived from a prior trial using a non-selective S1R agonist, showing S1R activation may enhance bulbar and speech function in ALS patients.
 Pridopidine in vivo target engagement in humans is validated by PET imaging, providing support of the optimal clinical dose.
 Prior clinical data with pridopidine demonstrates a favorable safety and tolerability profile and provides evidence for a beneficial effect on functional outcome in another neurodegenerative disease.